agentsea/tide-ui/data/README.md

 Once we have the screenshots, we can annotate them with the gradio app in `bounding_box_annotator.py`.

 The annotated images can then be processed into a HF dataset with `bb_preprocess.py`.
 An example dataset is currently hosted in [anchor](https://huggingface.co/datasets/agentsea/anchor) for the AirBnb interface.

+TODO:

+    - this code is very sloppy. might need some modifications.
+    - i think the paths need fixing.
+I was originally using this in another repo